Is There More Than One Type of Marketing Data?

 The reach of third-party data can be vast, with large providers often having millions of records available.
 Moreover, it often includes many fields for the same contact as compiled and built from multiple sources.

-3rd-party data providers: what to look for
+3rd-party data providers: what to look for in a marketing data

 The market is full of data aggregators.
 It is usually possible to purchase their data through a data service provider.
 What is the best way to ensure that the data is worth the cost?